 This is the magical time of year when my second graders are truly able to take off, and explore.
 My job is to keep it magical for my students, and encourage their creativity.
 Our tall tale unit is so much fun, and my students always love creating pop up books about Johnny Appleseed and the other tall tale heroes.
 I know they will enjoy this unit as well.

 The truth about teaching is that there will always be another new mandate to follow.
 Our job is to figure out how to follow the mandate, while making sure our classrooms continue to run smoothly.
 Fortunately for me, I’ve successfully followed the mandates and am ready to use the data to get down to the task of truly working with my students.
 I hope all of you can too!

-Looking for more October ideas?
+Looking for more fun teaching ideas?
 Check out these blogs from other Teacher Talk bloggers!